laravel/docs/testing.md

 By default, your application's `tests` directory contains two directories: `Feature` and `Unit`.
 Unit tests are tests that focus on a very small, isolated portion of your code.
 In fact, most unit tests probably focus on a single method.
 Feature tests may test a larger portion of your code, including how several objects interact with each other or even a full HTTP request to a JSON endpoint.

 An `ExampleTest.php` file is provided in both the `Feature` and `Unit` test directories.
+Note that the `Unit/ExampleTest.php` class does not extend the framework `tests/TestCase.php`, and will not boot the Laravel framework.

 After installing a new Laravel application, run `phpunit` on the command line to run your tests.

 <a name="environment"></a>
 ## Environment